-For proof that fashion can be about more than looking good, look no further than Designing for a Difference, a fashion show held this past Saturday evening at the African American Cultural Center.
+For proof that fashion can be about more than looking good, look no further than Designing for a Difference, a student-organized fashion show held this past Saturday evening at the African American Cultural Center.
 Its goal?
 To raise money for much-needed sewing machines and supplies for San Francisco State University design students.

 Fashion for a good cause drew many out on a recent Thursday night to Mission boutique Hangr16 for the re-launch of the Wildlife Works Fashion Collection, a line of organic cotton, carbon-neutral clothing for men, women and children that helps create jobs in rural Kenya.
 Along with its socially-responsible take on style, the clothing appeals with simple shapes, neutral hues and easy wearability.

 Design, music, free hugs, sunshine, and a do-it-yourself attitude were on display at Thee Parkside in Potrero Hill during Sunday’s Indie Mart, where local designers show off wares ranging from to tiny top hats to hardcore harnesses for Bay Area shoppers, all while supporting the Kelly Malone Cancer Fund (all donations went to the fund).